History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: Medieval hall, the historic seat of the government of the city of London

-At 46 metres in length, the Guildhall is the third largest medieval hall in England, after Westminster Hall and the Great Hall of the Archbishop's Palace at Canterbury.
+City feasts were held annually at the Grocers' Hall or the Merchant Taylors' Hall, but in 1511 Sir John Straw, the serving Lord Mayor, built kitchens for the Guildhall, and all civic feasts were henceforth held here.
+At 46 metres in length, the Guildhall was the third largest medieval hall in England, after Westminster Hall and the Great Hall of the Archbishop's Palace at Canterbury.

 The Guildhall was built to provide a suitable venue for London's city government, for the meetings of the Court of Common Council, and as the seat of the Lord Mayor and Sherriff of London.

 In addition, it was used as a place to hold important trials.
 Among the memorable trials held at the Guildhall are those of Anne Askew (1546), the Earl of Surrey (1546), Lady Jane Grey and her husband, Guildford Dudley (1553), and Archbishop Cranmer (also 1553).

 Though the Guildhall was heavily damaged in the Great Fire of 1666, the walls survived, and the interior was rebuilt.
 How did the Guildhall survive, when so much of London was destroyed in the blaze?
 One theory is that the hall was framed in solid oak, which was able to resist the worst effects of the fire.

 An eyewitness to the Great Fire described the Guildhall as standing amid the flames 'like a bright shining coal, as if it had been a palace of gold, or a great building of burnished brass'.
 The medieval ceiling had been lost to the fire, and in its place was a flat panelled ceiling thought to have been the work of Sir Christopher Wren.